 12:30: Water play

 1:15: Arts & Crafts or sensory playtime

 Things to bring: Lunch, Water Bottle, change of clothes, sunscreen, bathing suit and towel.

-Kate McClain Social Skills programs do not discriminate on the basis of race, color, gender, religion, national origin, class or sexual orientation.
+Social Skills for Life programs do not discriminate on the basis of race, color, gender, religion, national origin, class or sexual orientation.

 Contact Us for more info!